 There are several reasons for this strategy.
 First, if we can identify large jobs more quickly and thus move these jobs to lower priority queues faster, we can free up the resources sooner for small jobs instead of waiting for the threshold of the queue to be reached.
 Second, stage progresses, which indicate the percentage of data that has been processed so far in the stage, are available for both Hadoop and Spark, and can be used for estimating the amount of service that the job would receive in that stage.
 This strategy assumes that the progress rate of the stage is stable.
-In realistic cases, the progress rate of one stage may become faster in applications like Hadoop or Spark [14].
+In realistic cases, the progress rate of one stage may become faster in applications like Hadoop or Spark [20].
 Therefore, we would sometimes over-estimate the amount of service that the job would receive in the stage.

-The good news is, over-estimates have little impact on the scheduling results compared with under-estimates, because over-estimates only affect the completion time of the job itself [15].
+The good news is, over-estimates have little impact on the scheduling results compared with under-estimates, because over-estimates only affect the completion time of the job itself [21].
 The intuitive reasons are as follows.
 For shortest job first like strategies, if we under-estimate the job size, we may give it higher priority than it should have, which will delay a lot of jobs with smaller job sizes than this job.
 However, if we over-estimate the job size, the job is just scheduled in the later part of the job queue, which would mostly affect the response time of the job itself.

 In sum, stage awareness works as follows.
 For example, in the map stage of Hadoop, if the stage has received 10 container time, and the stage progress is 10%, the estimated amount of service that the job would receive in the map stage is $\frac{10}{10\%} = 100$ container time.
 Using this approach, we can move the jobs to proper queues more quickly.
+In the implementation, we only apply the stage awareness when the stage progress is no less than 10% because the estimations are more accurate after the stages have been executed for more than 10%.

 The amount of service received so far can be calculated by adding the amount of service that the job would receive in the current stage (estimated value) and the amount of service received in previous stages (precise value) together, which is then used to decide which queue the job would be moved to.
-Later in this paper, we will show that stage awareness is remarkably effective for improving the performance.
+Later in this paper, we will show that stage

-C. Job Ordering in Each Queue
+3.3 Job Ordering in Each Queue